-Although advisory and not binding, the Compensation Committee and the Board will take into account the outcome of this vote when considering future compensation arrangements for the Company's Named Executive Officers.
+Although advisory and not binding, the Compensation Committee and the Board will take into account the outcome of this vote on Voting Proposal No. 11 when considering future compensation arrangements for the Company's named executive officers.

 THE BOARD UNANIMOUSLY RECOMMENDS THAT YOU VOTE "FOR" THE APPROVAL, ON AN ADVISORY BASIS, OF THE COMPENSATION OF THE NAMED EXECUTIVE OFFICERS, AS STATED IN THE ABOVE RESOLUTION.